 Step 2:- Add a little bit of eyedrop, which contains 10% strength Sodium hydroxide, and test the solution again.
 Now take the coffee filter and pour down the solution into another glass.
 Also, at this stage, check for any solid particles in the solution that you poured into a new flask.

-Step 3:- Now put 28 grams of Calcium Chloride to 70 ml of distilled water and combine both the solutions in one glass and heat it.
+Step 3:- Now put 28 grams of Calcium Chloride into 70 ml of distilled water and combine both the solutions in one glass and heat it.

 Step 4:- Again, filter out the solution using a coffee filter to get calcium citrate out of it.
 Now, as the Calcium citrate is taken out, mix it with heavily diluted sulfuric acid, and then stir it.
 Filter out the solution with water, and store the citric acid in a beaker.